 Durban Art Gallery - South Africa

 The Interactive Street Child exhibition at Durban Art Gallery opened to a tremendous crowd including many street children.
-It remains open through the FIFA world cup challenging the 'clearing' of street children from the streets of Durban in contravention of their human rights.
-The work is a true collaboration between Zulu, UK artists and street children.
+It remained open throughout the FIFA world cup challenging the 'clearing' of street children from the streets of Durban in contravention of their human rights.
+The work is a collaboration between Zulu, UK artists and street children.

 Justice Albie Sachs opened this exhibition on Human Rights Day together with the 'Dialogue Among Civilisations' and 'Suitcase of Memories' shows.

-A film showing the removal of street children by the Metro police is projected in the gallery.
-They are often left 60km out of the city, or recently placed in 'camps' until the games are over.
-It was necessary to provide a safe house to prevent us losing our young footballers and artists during this project.
-Pressure upon the gallery has forced them to remove access to the sound on this film for viewers.
-Currently the film runs at the gallery daily without headphones.
+A film showing the removal of street children by the Metro police was projected in the gallery.
+They were left 60km out of the city or placed in 'camps' until the games are over.
+It was necessary to provide a safe house to prevent losing the young footballers and artists during this project.
+There was considerable pressure on the gallery to remove this film from the police.

 Much singing and dancing in the gallery.